 Ker, Robert F. Department of Pure and Applied Biology, University of Leeds, Leeds, United Kingdom.

-A cord connecting a muscle to another structure, often a bone.
+A fibrous cord of connective tissue attaching a muscle to another structure, often a bone.
+A tendon is a dense band of fibrous connective tissue that joins a muscle with another anatomical part, such as a bone (Fig. 1).
 A tendon is a passive material, lengthening when the tension increases and shortening when it decreases.
 This characteristic contrasts with the active behavior of muscle.
-See also: Muscle
+See also: Bone; Connective tissue; Muscle; Muscular system; Skeletal system

 The content above is only an excerpt.